 This pad was developed to fit in the area directly behind and on either side of the wither to fill in the hollow area on high-withered horses or horses who have muscle atrophy due to being ridden in a hollow manner.
 It prevents the saddle from bridging and causing pressure soreness at the scapula.
 This can also help with a high-withered horse whose saddle continues to slip back.

 Four layers of closed cell foam are contained within pockets that fall to either side of the horse's spine; these are secured close by strips of velcro.
 Another strip of velcro is on the underside of the pad, down the center spine.
 We supply a matching strip of velcro loop fastening to be gluded to the appropriate spot on the top of any other saddle pad.
-This permits the rider to attach the Have-a-Heart to the top side of any other saddle pad he or she may choose.
+This permits the rider to attach the Have-a-Heart to the top side of any other saddle pad you may choose.
 Our system permits you to custom fit the padding to the amount of dip in your horse's back by removing a layer of cushioning.
 Developing and strengthening your horse's back will assure many extra years of pain-free riding.

 Does your horse have a sway through the back?